ipfs-inactive/blog/content/post/66-london-hack-week-report.md

 date: 2019-01-24
 url: 65-london-hack-week-report
 tags: hack week
-title: London Hack Week Summary - Go Core Dev
+title: 2018 Q4 London Hack Week Summary
 author: David Dias
 ---

-# London Hack Week, Q4 2018 - A Summary

 The Go Core Dev Team for the IPFS, IPLD and libp2p projects spent some quality time together for a London Hack Week last quarter.
 The overall feeling was excitment, it was the first time that many of the core contributors got the chance to meet in person and learn what are the different goals the projects has, users needs and who is pushing for them.
 It was a great gathering and we wanted to make sure to share with you the results and the recordings.